gitter-lab/pathway-parameter-advising/README.md

 Pathway parameter advising can be download from either PyPi or Github.

 This package includes example data and scripts to manage reference pathways and aid in performing graphlet decomposition which are not a part of the binary Python package in PyPi.
-Therefore, it is reccomended to download the package source.
+Therefore, it is recommended to download the package source.

 ### PiPy download instructions
-In order to download all example scripts and data with pathway paramter advising, run `pip` using the following flags:
+In order to download all example scripts and data with pathway parameter advising, run `pip` using the following flags:
 > `pip download --no-deps --no-binary :all: pathwayParameterAdvising`

 This will download a `.tar` file into the current directory.
 Untar the resulting archive file:
 > `tar -xf pathwayParameterAdvising-*.tar.gz`

-From inside the `pathway-parameter-advising-X.X` directory (where X.X is the current version of pathway paramtere advising), run
+From inside the `pathway-parameter-advising-X.X` directory (where X.X is the current version of pathway parameter advising), run
 > `python setup.py install`

 to install pathway parameter advising.